tryboxx/SnippetsLibrary/README.md

 ## Installation

-The SnippetsLibrary app can be downloaded directly from the Mac App Store or you can join the Developer Beta Testing Program via Test Flight:
+The SnippetsLibrary app can be downloaded directly from our servers or you can join the Developer Beta Testing Program via Test Flight:

 ### App Distribution